 All teachers have the collegiate responsibility of ensuring that the College rules are adhered to outside and inside the classroom.
-Incorrect uniform, the dropping of litter, fighting or bullying is the responsibility of every member of staff - not just Form Tutors, Year Leaders or Pastoral Leader.
+Incorrect uniform, the dropping of litter, fighting or bullying is the responsibility of every member of staff - not just Form Tutors, Year Co-ordinators or Pastoral Co-ordinator.
 Staff are requested to deal with these problems as they occur, whenever they occur.